rainder/json-schema-validation-pipeline/README.md

 Accepts `Array(String)`.

 #### `$and`
-Checks if all properties are defined.
+Checks if all or none of the properties are defined in the object.
 Accepts `Array(String)`.

 #### `$dependency`